 HISTORY

-Mers-les-Bains has a long and interesting history.
-The town started long ago when the Gauls lived in the area.
-Over time, it became an important place and saw many different groups come and go.
-Today, it is a charming seaside town with a rich past.
+Mers-les-Bains has a long and fascinating past.
+The area was originally inhabited by the Gauls and over the centuries saw many different peoples come and go.
+Its coastal location made it an attractive settlement, and today it remains a charming seaside town with a rich past.

 GETTING THERE